‘Maxim’ Model Rachel Bush Joins Her Little Sister Jordan For Racy Swimsuit Photo Shoot

 “My favorite sisters,” one person wrote.

-“sister goals,” another added.
+“[S]ister goals,” another added.

 Rachel has been steadily building her Instagram following thanks in large part to her husband, Buffalo Bills starting safety Jordan Poyer.
 The relationship helped Rachel gain some attention to her modeling career, helping her to more than double her Instagram followers in the last year.
 She now has over 1 million followers.